-The Celcius Network is all about disrupting the traditional finance sector and are hopeful that they might be able to provide the services that you might find at a bank.
+The Celsius Network is all about disrupting the traditional finance sector and are hopeful that they might be able to provide the services that you might find at a bank.

 Currently users are able to buy, earn and borrow directly on the blockchain using the Celcius Network, which is a very nice portfolio of features.
 The site offers very competitive interest rates for customers and you can get up to 12% when depositing your crypto into their wallet.

-On of the most interesting aspects of the Celcius Network is that they are working towards redistributing up to 80% of their revenues back to depositors.
-In that sense the Celcius Network is reminiscent of a credit union compared to a traditional bank.
+On of the most interesting aspects of the Celsius Network is that they are working towards redistributing up to 80% of their revenues back to depositors.
+In that sense the Celsius Network is reminiscent of a credit union compared to a traditional bank.